Markturt/BANK-MANAGEMENT-SYSTEM/README.md

 ## Function Descriptions
 ### Main Functions
 - `int main(void)`
-    -This is the entry point of the application.
+    - This is the entry point of the application.
 It provides a menu for users to select options to manage accounts, handle transactions, check balances, or exit the application.
 ### Helper Functions
 - `int get_customer_index(int acct_num)`

-    -Returns the index of a customer in the `customers` array based on the account number.
+    - Returns the index of a customer in the `customers` array based on the account number.
 If the account is not found or is deleted, it returns `-7`.
 - `int generate_acct_no(void)`

     - Generates a random account number in the range of 10-digit integers.